Articles of Incorporation and Rules

 (List of Representatives)

-Article 52 Directors must prepare a list of representatives, which lists the names of the representatives and their constituencies, and make it known to members.
+Article 52 The directors shall prepare a list of representatives containing the names of the representatives and their electoral districts, and shall make it known to the members.

-Article 53 Ordinary General Meetings must be convened within three months of the end of each business year.
+Article 53 The Ordinary General Meeting must be convened within three months from the end of each fiscal year.

-Article 54.
-An Extraordinary General Meeting may be convened whenever necessary, following a resolution by the Board of Directors.
-However, if the Representatives request the convening of a General Meeting with the consent of one-fifth or more of the Representatives and by submitting a document stating the purpose of the meeting and the reason for the convening, the Board of Directors must decide to convene an Extraordinary General Meeting within 20 days from the date of the request.
+Article 54 An extraordinary general meeting may be convened at any time when necessary, subject to a resolution of the Board of Directors.
+However, if the delegates, with the consent of one-fifth or more of them, submit a written request stating the matters to be discussed and the reasons for convening the meeting, the Board of Directors must decide to convene an extraordinary general meeting within 20 days from the date of the request.

-Article 55 The General Meeting of Representatives shall be convened by the Chairman of the Board of Directors following a resolution by the Board of Directors.
+Article 55 The General Assembly shall be convened by the Chairman of the Board of Directors after a resolution by the Board of Directors.

 2. When there is no Chairman or a Director acting in his place, or when a request is made under the preceding Article and the Director fails to go through the procedures to convene a General Meeting of Representatives without a valid reason, the Auditor must convene the General Meeting of Representatives

-Article 56 When the convener of a general meeting of representatives convenes a general meeting of representatives, he/she must determine the date, time, and venue of the general meeting of representatives and other matters prescribed by law.
+Article 56 When a convener of a general meeting convenes a general meeting, they must determine the date, time, place and other matters prescribed by law.

 2 Decisions on the matters set forth in the preceding paragraph must be made by resolution of the Board of Directors, except as provided for in the following paragraph